tgtakaoka/asmx/README.txt

   double quotes.
 Doubled quotes inside a string assemble to a quote character.
 The backslash ("\") can escape a quote, or it can represent a tab ("\t"), linefeed ("\n"), or carriage return ("\r") character.
-Hex escapes ("\0xnnn") are not supported.
+Hex escapes ("\xFF") are also supported.

 DW / FDB / WORD / .WORD / DC.W